dragoon/dragoon.github.io/_drafts/2013-06-19-most-frequent-stations.md

 most people still have two most frequent "natural" locations - home and office, and ability to quickly pick any of them should be sufficient for the majority of cases (though we didn't perform any deep study on this).

+details of the implementation. two hidden pitfalls &mdash; unlimited increments for both number of usages per station and the amount of stations itself.